What you need to know

 On flights operated by an A320/321 Jetstar Airways (JQ) and Jetstar Asia (3K) can only accept oxygen cylinders supplied by BOC, Air Liquide, Supagas or Coregas.

 To contact the suppliers in Australia please call:

 - Supagas 13 77 72

-A ‘C’ size cylinder is the maximum size permitted and must be carried in a purpose-made travel pack.
+A ‘C’ size cylinder is the maximum size permitted and all cylinders must be carried and restrained in a hard or soft protective case.
 Multiple cylinders may be carried subject to approval.
 Additional oxygen cylinders may be stored under the seat in front of you or in the overhead lockers.
 If an extra seat is required to carry the additional oxygen cylinders for your travel, you will need to purchase this seat.

 Responsibilities and documentation

-- You will be responsible for the direct return of all equipment to BOC, Air Liquide or Supagas
+- You will be responsible for the direct return of all equipment to BOC, Air Liquide, Supagas or Coregas

 - You will be required to provide a doctor's medical certificate to the medical gas supplier.
 This certificate must include details of your required oxygen flow rate.
 The certificate must also state whether you are capable of using the oxygen un-aided